ralf-r-r/financial_market_analytics/readme.md

 The goal is to create data tables for stock prices, financial data of companies and money supply (money printing).
 The tables will be joined on time and company name columns.
-For certain analysis the stock prices table will be grouped by time and the stock valuations will be averaged over all companies in a certain index such as SP500.
+For certain analysis the stock prices table will be grouped by time and the stock valuations will be averaged over all companies in a certain index such as the S&P500.

 ### 1.3.
-How is Airflow Cncorporated Into the Project?
+How is Airflow Incorporated Into the Project?
 Airflow is used in the project to read the latest stock prices from the yahoo finance API.
 The DAG runs once every quarter because the project tries to answer macro economical questions and those findings do not change on a daily basis.